Abigale001/abigale001.github.io/_pages/about.md

 News
 ======
+- Yicong is invited as a PC Member of ICLR 2025.
+- Yicong is invited to give a talk at the School of Computer Science and Technology, East China Normal University.
+- Yicong is invited as a PC Member of ACM KDD 2025.
-- The first-authored paper "Toward Structure Fairness in Dynamic Graph Embedding: A Trend-aware Dual Debiasing Approach" has been accepted by ACM KDD 2024 (**CCF A, CORE A***).
+- The first-authored paper, "[Toward Structure Fairness in Dynamic Graph Embedding: A Trend-aware Dual Debiasing Approach](https://arxiv.org/abs/2406.13201.pdf)" has been accepted by ACM KDD 2024 (**CCF A, CORE A***).
 - Yicong's Thesis Has Got **Satisfactory** Scores!
 - Yicong is invited as a PC Member of The 11th International Conference on Behavioural and Social Computing ([BESC 2024](http://besc-conf.org/2024/)) conference.
 - Yicong is invited as a reviewer of the Journal of Social Computing.
+- The co-authored paper "[Low-Resource Court Judgment Summarization for Common Law Systems](https://arxiv.org/pdf/2403.04454)" has been accepted by Information Processing & Management. (中科院一区top)
 - Yicong is invited as a PC Member of The 21st Pacific Rim International Conference on Artificial Intelligence ([PRICAI 2024](https://www.pricai.org/2024/)) conference (**CCF C, CORE B**).
 - Yicong is invited to give a talk at the Artificial Intelligence and Future Network Research Institute, Beijing Normal University, Zhuhai.
 - The first-authored paper "[Attention Is Not the Only Choice: Counterfactual Reasoning for Path-based Explainable Recommendation](https://arxiv.org/pdf/2401.05744.pdf)" has been accepted by IEEE TKDE (**CCF A, CORE A***).